AMDComputeLibraries/morton_filter/README.md

 ```

 Please note that this will also clone Fan et al.'s cuckoo filter implementation (https://github.com/efficient/cuckoofilter) and patch it to add another constructor that enables comparative benchmarking
 with Morton filters.
-Fan et al.'s code should be at ../cuckoofilter.
+Fan et al.'s code will be cloned to ./benchmarking/cuckoofilter.
 Please cite their code and paper if you end up using it.
 Instructions for how to cite it are at the preceding link.

 For compiling the code, we recommend using g++ compiler version 5.4.
 Later versions of GCC (e.g., 8.x) as of March, 2019 still appear to have a regression that
 reduces the performance of the compiled code.